Air Conditioner Repair Checklist

 - Making your system break down faster

-We suggest changing flat filters once a month, and creased filters every three months.
+We suggest changing flat filters once a month, and pleated filters every three months.

-If you aren’t sure when you last replaced yours, turn off your equipment fully and remove the filter.
+If you aren’t sure when you last replaced your filter, turn off your equipment fully and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an adjoining filter case or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you see a lot of dust, you certainly should buy a new filter.

 4 Steps to Cleaning Your AC Equipment